 We must not make the mistake of thinking the hatred of the world toward the Followers of Christ has disappeared.
 Today there are Christians imprisoned in over 40 countries for practicing their Faith.

 In America, Christians are often ridiculed and rejected.
 An example, in the movies it is not uncommon to see well-dressed cowboys riding fine horses, along side a poorly dressed preacher portrayed as an inept bungler, riding a mule or donkey.

 The Holy Spirit;

-The good news is that God did not abandon the followers of Jesus to struggle on their own.
-The Child of God living according to God's plan and guidance should and can have the richest most fulfilling life there is.
+The good news is that God did not abandon the Followers of Jesus to struggle on their own.
+The Child of God, living according to God's plan and guidance, can have the most fulfilling life there is.

 "And I will ask the Father, and he will give you another Counselor to be with you forever - the Spirit of truth.
 The world cannot accept him, because it neither sees him or knows him.
 But you know him, for he lives with you and will be in you," (John 14:16-17).